SadAugust/AutoTrimps2/README.md

 # AutoTrimps

 ## Current Version - Ongoing Development!
-- Zek Fork.
+- SadAugust Fork.
 All changes made by SadAugust using GenBTC as base.
-Currently up-to-date as of 06/2020.
+Currently up-to-date as of 03/2021.

 ## Script Installation